 In addition to the goods and services listed above, other goods and services detailed throughout this manual may be considered supportive goods and services as long as it is clear that they are necessary to support planned VR services.

+If a counselor has determined that an exception will facilitate a customer’s progress and there is not an approval exception listed in policy, counselors are encouraged to staff the request through their chain of management to the Deputy Division Director for Field Services for consideration.
+VRSM clearly states when no exceptions are allowed.

 …

 C-1402: Transportation Services